Where to Stay in Puglia

 These 4 sub-regions leave out a lot of Puglia, but what I’ve omitted are parts of the region that tourists are unlikely to visit, especially first timers.

-And before I go any further, I need to point out that Matera is not part of Puglia.
+Also, before I go any further, I need to point out that Matera is not part of Puglia.
 It’s a city in Basilicata.
 Although you are likely to include Matera in your Puglia itinerary, just know that it is part of a different region.

-Salento Peninsula
+Salento Peninsula (blue on the map)

 The Salento peninsula is the arid and rocky southern tip of Puglia.
-It’s not an administrative region, so what exactly its boundaries are is fairly flexible.
+It’s not an official region, so what exactly its boundaries are is fairly flexible.
 If you draw a line across Puglia at the city of Brindisi and then include everything south of it, I think that’s a pretty good definition.

 The main point of interest in Salento is the gorgeous city of Lecce.
 But you also have the charming seaside towns of Otranto and Gallipoli as well as lots of little villages (like Santa Maria di Leuca) that are sleepy for most of the year, but swell with vacationers and beachgoers over the summer months.

-Terra di Bari
+Terra di Bari (brown on the map)

 The Terra di Bari is the coastal region surrounding Puglia’s capital city, Bari.
 This is Puglia’s most densely populated and urban area.
 You could also think of it as the Bari metropolitan area.